zeGolem/sfetch/README.md

 it's coming soon

+## Install
-[NEW] if you wanted to reinstall sfetch run this command.
+if you wanted to reinstall sfetch run this command.
 ```
 sudo make reinstall
 ```

-## Install
 Make sure you have the  /usr/local/bin/ directory
 ```
 ls /usr/local/bin